AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ![alt text][image_7]

  loss: 0.0148 - val_loss: 0.0223

-results:
+#### Results:

-closed range: number true positives: 539, number false positives: 0, number false negatives: 0
+Closed range: number true positives: 539, number false positives: 0, number false negatives: 0

-the average IoU for the hero is 0.8917756054110004.
+The average IoU for the hero is 0.8917756054110004.

 ![alt text][image_9]

-patrolling with no trarget: number true positives: 0, number false positives: 74, number false negatives: 0
+patrolling with no target: number true positives: 0, number false positives: 74, number false negatives: 0

-as you can tell the average IoU for the hero is 0.0.
+As you can tell the average IoU for the hero is 0.0.

 ![alt text][image_8]

-far range target: number true positives: 134, number false positives: 3, number false negatives: 167
+Far range target: number true positives: 134, number false positives: 3, number false negatives: 167

-the average IoU for the hero is 0.22613506447592274, witch propably the number that holding the preformace down.
+The average IoU for the hero is 0.22613506447592274, which probably the number that holding the performance down.

 ![alt text][image_10]